rgrempel/elm-web-api/README.md

 type Target

-{-| A task which, when executed, uses Javascript's `addEventListener()` to add a `Responder` to the `Target` for the event specified by the string (e.g. "click").
+{-| A task which, when executed, uses Javascript's `addEventListener()` to add a `Responder` to the `Target` for the event specified by the `Selector`.

 Succeeds with a `Listener`, which you can supply to `removeListener` if you wish.

-Note that no matter what string you provide for the event type, your `Responder` will be supplied with an `Event` object.
-If you want a more specific object (e.g. `BeforeUnloadEvent`, then see the more specific methods in those modules.
 -}
-addListener : ListenerPhase -> String -> Responder Event -> Target -> Task x (Listener Event)
+addListener : ListenerPhase -> Selector event -> Responder event -> Target -> Task x Listener

 {-| Convenience method for the usual case in which you call `addListener` for the `Bubble` phase.
 -}
-on : String -> Responder Event -> Target -> Task x (Listener Event)
+on : Selector event -> Responder event -> Target -> Task x Listener

 {-| Like `addListener`, but only responds to the event once, and the resulting `Task` only succeeds when the event occurs (with the value of the event object).
 Thus, your `Responder` method might not need to do anything.
 -}
-addListenerOnce : ListenerPhase -> String -> Responder Event -> Target -> Task x Event
+addListenerOnce : ListenerPhase -> Selector event -> Responder event -> Target -> Task x event

 {-| Like `addListenerOnce`, but supplies the default `Phase` (`Bubble`), and a `Responder` that does nothing (so you merely chain the resulting `Task`).
 -}
-once : String -> Target -> Task x Event
+once : Selector event -> Target -> Task x event

+{-| Opaque type representing an event name which uses an event type. -}
+type alias Selector event

+{-| Select an event name using the `Event` type.

+You can handle any event name with the `Event` type if you like, but often you should use a more specific event type.
+For instance, for 'beforeunload`, you should use `WebAPI.Event.BeforeUnload.select`, so that you can use a `BeforeUnloadEvent` in your `Responder`.
+-}
+select : String -> Selector Event

 {-| Opaque type representing an event handler. -}
-type Listener event
+type Listener

 {-| The type of the listener's event. -}
-listenerType : Listener event -> String
+listenerType : Listener -> String

-{-| The responder used by the listener. -}
-responder : Listener event -> Responder event

 {-| The listener's target. -}
-target : Listener event -> Target
+target : Listener -> Target

 {-| The phases in which a `Responder` can be invoked.
 Typically, you will want `Bubble`. -}
 type ListenerPhase